Josephine Skriver: LGBT advocacy

 In 2015, Skriver was made a celebrity ambassador for the Family Equality Council and its Outspoken Generation Program, which aims to raise awareness about LGBTQ families.

 She has said that her ultimate goal is that her story will "not be that interesting soon, because that would mean that society has come to accept LGBT parents to be just as traditional and normal as any other way of having a family."

 Personal life

 Skriver has been in a relationship with American musician Alexander DeLeon since 2013; in November 2018, the couple announced their engagement.
 They married in April 2022 in Cabo San Lucas.
 As of 2022, they live together in Los Angeles.
+On May 9, 2023, Skriver and Deleon announced they were expecting their first child.

+On August 24, 2023, Skriver announced she gave birth to a girl.

-She is an avid fan of the NHL's Nashville Predators and the NFL's Las Vegas Raiders and can be frequently spotted at their games.
+She is a fan of Manchester United, the NHL's Nashville Predators and the NFL's Las Vegas Raiders.